 Is Swift Package Manager production-ready for video apps?

 Yes.
-SPM has been Xcode-native since Xcode 11, stable for Swift 5+, and in Swift 6 it is the only manager that tracks concurrency boundaries per module.
-We use it in production across multiple shipped video apps.
+SPM has been Xcode-native since Xcode 11 and is Apple’s recommended manager for new Swift code.
+Under Swift 6.2 it is the only manager that tracks concurrency isolation per module.
+We run it in production across multiple shipped video apps.

 How many modules is too many?

-For a typical video app, 6–10 modules is the sweet spot.
-Beyond 15 modules you usually see diminishing returns and higher CI overhead.
-Split along concurrency or architectural layers, not feature boundaries.
+For a typical video app, six to ten modules is the sweet spot.
+Beyond fifteen you usually see diminishing returns and higher CI overhead.
+Split along concurrency or architectural layers, and use package traits for optional features instead of spawning more packages.

 How do you manage private SPM packages?

-Host in a private Git repo, use SSH or HTTPS with a token, and configure CI credentials.
+Host them in a private Git repo, use SSH or an HTTPS token, and configure CI credentials.
 No central registry is required.
-For larger orgs, a separate “shared packages” repo keeps internal SDKs discoverable without polluting every app’s Package.swift.
+For larger orgs, a separate shared-packages repo keeps internal SDKs discoverable without polluting every app’s manifest.

 How does SPM affect build time for large video apps?

-With binary WebRTC + CI cache + explicit module builds, a mid-size video app typically lands clean builds inside 10 minutes and incremental PR builds under 3.
-A monolithic Xcode project with CocoaPods often exceeds those targets by 2–3×.
+With binary WebRTC, an SPM artefact cache in CI, and explicit modules where they help, a mid-size video app typically lands clean builds inside 10 minutes and incremental PR builds under 3.
+A CocoaPods monolith often exceeds those by two to three times.

-Is SPM a good fit for Smart TV or tvOS video apps?
+Is SPM a good fit for tvOS or Smart TV video apps?

 Yes.
-SPM targets support tvOS as a platform, and the same module layout translates from iOS to tvOS with minor adjustments (input handling, focus engine).
-We use it in production on Smart TV companion apps like the bellicon Smart TV product.
+SPM targets support tvOS, and the same module layout carries from iOS to tvOS with minor changes to input and focus handling.
+A package trait can trim capture code the TV build never runs.
+We use it in production on Smart TV apps like bellicon Smart TV.

 Language